cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 ## Next up

 Look at the following code example to get a better sense of how theory translates into development.
-If you feel ready to dive into the next main concept of the Cosmos SDK, you can go directly to the [next section](./modules.md)) to learn more about modules.
+If you feel ready to dive into the next main concept of the Cosmos SDK, you can go directly to the [next section](./modules.md) to learn more about modules.

 <ExpansionPanel title="Show me some code for my checkers blockchain - Including messages">

-In the [previous](./architecture.md) code examples, the ABCI application was aware of a single transaction type: that of a checkers move with four `int` values.
+In the [previous](./transactions.md) code examples, the ABCI application was aware of a single transaction type: that of a checkers move with four `int` values.
 With multiple games, this is no longer sufficient.
-Additionally, you will need to conform to the SDK's way of handling `Tx`, which means **creating messages that are then included in a transaction**.
+Additionally, you need to conform to the SDK's way of handling `Tx`, which means **creating messages that are then included in a transaction**.

 ## What you need

 Begin by describing the messages you need for your checkers application to have a solid starting point before diving into the code:

 1. In the former _Play_ transaction, your four integers need to move from the transaction to an `sdk.Msg`, wrapped in said transaction.
 Four flat `int` values are no longer sufficient, as you need to follow the `sdk.Msg` interface, identify the game for which a move is meant, and distinguish a move message from other message types.
 2. You need to add a message type for creating a new game.
-When this is done, a player can create a new game which will mention the other players.
+When this is done, a player can create a new game which mention other players.
 A generated ID identifies this newly created game and is returned to the message creator.
 3. It would be a good feature for the other person to be able to reject the challenge.
 This would have the added benefit of clearing the state of stale, unstarted games.

 ## How to proceed